refpages/materialsref/README.md

 ```
 sudo dnf install github-desktop
 ```
- Once installed, login using the GitHub account with which you have collaborator access to the bioeref repository.
-Once logged in clone the bioeref repository.
+ Once installed, login using the GitHub account with which you have collaborator access to the materialsref repository.
+Once logged in clone the materialsref repository.

 Download NodeJS by running
 ```